LauLlobet/Visual-OSX-Macro-Programming/README.md

 * MVC using mirroring, for the view - persistance - logic interaction.
 * 1:1 Producer-Consumer, for the comunication between macro objects.
 * Factory, for creating the objects
-* Template, for implementing concrete reactions to standard input of macro objects
-*